AshirKashyap/HTML-Website/README.md

 For my Bootstrap 4, I used a dynamic grid and a navigation bar.
 For my five other things, I used pagination to skip to different pages/sections, a jumbotron to emphasize the title, the different color styles, a different table with additional styles, and a few buttons!

 My final commit for the Bootstrap 4 is 5a2bf34!

+# Final HTML
+For my final HTML, I made a website on the barn owl!
+I had two pages that could be accessed through the navigation bar at the top or the page numbers at the bottom.
+In addition, I used containers to neatly organize my website as well as buttons with dropdowns full of information.
+Lastly, I followed an E/2-column design and used colors to highlight the most important parts of my website!

+My final commit for the final HTML is 7367613!